 Rocca di Castagnoli estate continues to produce wine and it’s most successful wine is a merlot/sangiovese supertuscan wine called ‘Le Pratola’, named after the villa that was once part of the estate and which is now under private ownership for your enjoyment.

-In 2006 we fell for an ancient 600 square metre Tuscan farmhouse called Le Pratola and embarked upon a restoration project to create a 21st century Tuscan home.
-This has been a labour of love and not just for us- we were blessed to find an amazing team of local craftsmen and professionals who dedicated themselves to the Le Pratola project.
-Please come and visit and experience this for yourselves- for a while, live the life of your dreams and create memories to last generations.
-Read about our journey in Italy Magazine here.
+In 2006 my husband and I fell for this ancient 600 square metre Tuscan farmhouse and embarked upon a restoration project to create a 21st century Tuscan home.
+This has been a labour of love and not just for us- we have been blessed to find an amazing team of local craftsmen and professionals who dedicated themselves to the Le Pratola project and continue to do so.
+You can read about our journey in Italy Magazine here.